 Bear with us a little longer as our dinner didn’t finish here.

-There was still the dessert menu we had to go through.
+There was still the desert menu we had to go through.
 Tempted as I was have the cheese platter, I opted for the chocolate fondant with Isigny ice cream.
 This dish was love and hate at the same time.
 The chocolate was gooey and rich and wonderful.
-The salty ice cream was like liking a salt rock.
+The salty ice cream was like licking a salt rock.
 It so didn’t work for me.
-Maybe I wasn’t prepared for the saltiness of the ice cream or just maybe it was all way too salty.
+Maybe I wasn’t prepared for the saltness of the ice cream or just maybe it was all way too salty.
 My husband though had the inescapable dame blanche which he declared the best of his life.
 0-1.

 Service with a smile